Anthony Lindsay, 30th Earl of Crawford

 Anthony Robert Lindsay, 30th Earl of Crawford and 13th Earl of Balcarres (born 24 November 1958), styled Lord Balniel between 1975 and 2023, is a Scottish peer and Chief of Clan Lindsay.

 Life

-Lindsay was born on 24 November 1958, the son of Robert Alexander Lindsay, 29th Earl of Crawford and Ruth Beatrice Meyer-Bechtler.
+Lindsay was born on 24 November 1958, the son of Robert Alexander Lindsay, 29th Earl of Crawford, and Ruth Beatrice Meyer-Bechtler.
 He was educated at Eton College and at the University of Edinburgh.

 Lindsay works as an investment banker in London.
+In 2020, Lindsay and golf course designer Clive Clark opened Dumbarnie Links on the grounds of the Balcarres Estate.

 Following his father's death on 18 March 2023 he became Earl of Crawford and Chief of Clan Lindsay.
 The earldom is one of the most ancient titles in Great Britain.
+He acted as Deputy to the Great Steward of Scotland at the coronation of Charles III and Camilla in 2023.

 Family

 He married Nicola A. Bicket, daughter of Captain Antony Neilson Bicket, on 12 August 1989.
 They have four children.
+His eldest son Alexander, Lord Balniel, is heir apparent to the earldom.